jtak01/FPStracking/readme.txt

 		>compare crosshair to location of image
 			>elif: if overlap, plot hit @ crosshair location; else plot miss @crosshair location
 			>based on this add to running point value

+NOTE: The file named "JS" is the file with the decibel tracker in it.